 Each office has different guidelines.
 Whether you are an experienced politician or just getting started, you and your team will need to follow any compliance rules.
 Contact your local board of elections for more information on how to get on the ballot.

-A bank account and financial structure must to be established
+A bank account and financial structure must be established

 You’ll need to put together a campaign team